-- Ballots are batched and brought into the secure ballot scanning room to be processed. - The batches are scanned into the system. - As the batch is being scanned, images of the ballots appear on the screen. - If the batch is scanned successfully, the operator saves the batch and attaches a scan batch report. - If the batch is not scanned successfully, the batch is not saved, and re-scanned. - If a batch has a rejected ballot, that ballot is removed from the batch and re-scanned. - After the batch has been through this entire process, it is secured in a sealed box and prepared for storage.
+- Ballots are brought into the secure ballot scanning room to be processed. - The ballots are placed into batches and scanned into the system.

+- If the batch is scanned successfully, the operator saves the batch and attaches a scan batch report. - If the batch is not scanned successfully, the batch is not saved, and the batch is rescanned. - If a batch has a rejected ballot, that ballot is removed from the batch and re-scanned. - The scanned batches remain in a secure location throughout the entire election and canvass period. - At the end of the canvass period, the batches are secured in a sealed box for storage and retained for the period prescribed by law.